-Having completed this unit you will know and understand

-- basic concepts about the Health and Safety at Work etc Act 1974 and other security issues - how this relates to yourself and others, both within the workplace and outside when dealing with rental appraisals and viewings - safety and security issues relating to properties, including dealing with keys and property information - basic facts about the legal system in England and Wales - basic land and property law - basic contract law dealing with offer, acceptance and consideration - basic facts about the law of torts, particularly concerning negligence, occupiers' liability and vicarious liability - the law on discrimination covering sexual, racial, disability and age discrimination - how the Data Protection Act 1998 relates to your work - how to comply with the regulations concerning money laundering - the common law duties of the letting agent and concepts of agent's authority
+LEARNING OBJECTIVES Having completed this unit you will know and understand - basic concepts about the Health and Safety at Work etc Act 1974 (HASAWA) and other security issues - how this relates to yourself and others within the workplace and outside when dealing with appraisals and viewings and at the auction venue - safety and security issues on properties, including dealing with keys and property information - basic facts about the legal system in England and Wales - basic land and property law - basic contract law dealing with offer, acceptance and consideration - key facts about the law of torts, particularly concerning negligence, occupiers' liability and vicarious liability - the law on discrimination covering sexual, racial, disability and age discrimination - an outline of the Data Protection Act 1998 - the regulations concerning money laundering - the requirements for taking deposits at the auction sale SECTION 3 Basic Land Law Land law is a wide-ranging subject area.
+We will look at specific aspects of land law and will concentrate on areas that estate agents/auctioneers come into contact with, especially those areas that may have an effect on market appraisals of residential property.
+The areas as an estate agent/auctioneer you to need to understand are - the legal definition of land - the meaning of tenure - the two legal estates in land You should also have some understanding of legal and equitable interests in land that are relevant to your work.